Chiragdbb/Modern-Chair/README.md

-This project is a modern chair project made Tailwind and vanilla CSS.
+This mini project is a product description page with multiple color options for modern chair product and is made in vanilla CSS.

-Live at:
+Live at Github pages.